casper-network/docs-archive/node-operator/joining.rst

 --------------------------------

 To avoid being ejected for liveness failures, it is critical that the bonding request be sent to the local node only after it has synchronized the protocol state and linear blockchain.

+For this reason it is recommended that you use ``casper-client`` with the default ``--node-address`` which will talk to localhost.

+Please see the bonding page to submit a bonding request to change from a syncronized node to a validator.